memor24/kuber-argocd-gitops/README.md

 - Docker
 - Kind (Kubernetes in Docker)
+- Cluster with namespaces for the app and argocd
+- OR:
 - App cluster
 - ArgoCD server cluster
 - ArgoCD CLI (local client)

-ArgoCD uses git, kubectl, helm, etc under the hood to do app deployment and GitOps.
+ArgoCD uses git and kubectl under the hood to do app deployment the GitOps way.